 The Utah Indoor Clean Air Act (UICAA) is designed to protect Utahns and visitors from exposure to the harmful effects of secondhand smoke.
 In general, "Smoking is prohibited in all enclosed indoor places of public access and publicly owned buildings and offices,..."
 UC 26-38-3(1).
 Outside smoking designated areas are not allowed within 25 feet of building entrances, exits, air intakes, or windows.
 Ashtrays closer than 25 feet of the building are required to have a sign stating "No Smoking,""For extinguishing cigarettes only-No Smoking," or similar, R 392-510-9(1) and (2).

-Public Housing (Housing and Urban Development (HUD) and Section 8)
+Public Housing and Affordable Housing (Housing and Urban Development (HUD))

 Salt Lake City Field Office